Ecuador Frequently Asked Questions

 There are small government and private clinics and/or hospitals in most rural towns in this area (Charapoto, Rocafuerte, Crucita, San Jacinto, San Clemente, Bahia).

-Better equipped and higher quality care is available in hospitals and clinics in Manta and Portoviejo.
-Clinica San Antonio is a nice, private clinic in Portoviejo that we have used on several occasions.
+Better equipped and higher quality care is available in hospitals and clinics in the larger cities of Manta and Portoviejo.
+A new hospital is currently being built in Bahia.

 Both Guayaquil and Quito have modern hospitals.
 We once used Hospital Metropolitano for a medical emergency in Quito and were very impressed by the quality of care and affordability.

 3.3 What would I do about medical insurance?

 The cost of medical treatment in Ecuador is extremely inexpensive or even free if you receive care at a public hospital.
 However, many people choose to ensure that their insurance covers them while they are living and/or traveling abroad.
 Here is a link with a few different international insurance plans: http://www.internationalcitizens.com/health_insurance/